pdf-raku/PDF-Tags-raku/doc/Tags/Elem.md

         my $text = $elem.ActualText;

     Return predefined actual text for the structual node and any children.
 This is an optional property.

+    Note that ActualText is an optional field in the structure tree.
+The `text()` method (below) is recommended for generalised text extraction.

   * text